The Truth Behind Credit Cards: Airbrushed Thigh Gaps and Back-Stabbing Math

 Five years ago, Megan found herself in a similar situation.
 At the time, she was fresh outta High School and having difficulty making ends meet.
 She was young and beautiful, and stripping seemed like a glamorous way to earn some quick cash.
 VS made her feel excited for her new job and first big purchase of fanny floss and titty chambers.
 And justified, she felt, because they were her new work uniform.

-At the register, the cashier asked Megan if she wanted to open an Angel Card: “You’ll receive 10% off the ENTIRE purchase!” the women exclaimed.
+At the register, the cashier asked Megan if she wanted to open an Angel Card: “You’ll receive 10% off the ENTIRE purchase!” the woman exclaimed.